gbukauskas/informatika/README.md

     05_Fyne.docx
     06_Blazor - WEB programming with Blazor in .NET 8 (Windows 11)

-GitConfigure.docx - configure GIT after connection to GitLab or GitHub was lost 01_OperatingSystem.docx - is ready.
+GitConfigure.docx - configure GIT after connection to GitLab or GitHub was lost.
+01_OperatingSystem.docx - is ready.